PHP-DI/demo/README.md

 # PHP-DI application demo

-This repository demonstrates how to write a simple application using PHP-DI.
+This repository demonstrates how to write a simple application using PHP-DI without any framework.

 ## Screenshot